thyripian/DataMason/README.md

 # DataMason

-DataMason (currently in beta testing) is a powerful Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
+DataMason (currently in alpha testing) is a powerful Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
 It offers a collection of tools to clean, transform, analyze, and visualize datasets, allowing users to uncover insights and make informed decisions.

+###         >>> Note: _interface.py_ is currently _disabled_ in the pypi release, pending further development. <<<

 ## Features